Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 the only exception that the implicit continuation parameter they've got from [CPS transformation](#continuation-passing-style) is passed to the next suspending function in tail call.

-> Note: in the current implementation `Unit`-returning function must include an explicit `return` statement with the invocation of the other suspending function in order for it to be recognized as a tail call.

 In a case when suspending invocations appear in non-tail positions, the compiler creates a [state machine](#state-machines) for the corresponding suspending function.
 An instance of the state machine object in created when suspending function is invoked and is discarded when it completes.

-> Note: in the future versions this compilation strategy may be optimized to create an instance of a state machine only at first suspension point.
+> Note: in the future versions this compilation strategy may be optimized to create an instance of a state machine only at the first suspension point.

 This state machine object, in turn, serves as the _completion continuation_ for the invocation of other suspending functions in non-tail positions.
 This state machine object instance is updated and reused when